Lie algebra type noncommutative phase spaces are Hopf algebroids: Conclusion and perspectives.

 \section{Conclusion and perspectives.}

 We have equipped the noncommutative phase spaces of Lie algebra type with the structure of a version of a Hopf algebroid over $U(\gg)$.
-That means that we have found a left $U(\gg)$-bialgebroid $\hat{H}^L$, and a right $U(\gg)^{\mathrm{op}}$-bialgebroid $\hat{H}^R$, which are canonically isomorphic as associative algebras $\hat{H}^L\cong \hat{H}^R$, and an antipode map $\mcS$ satisfying a number of axioms involving a completed tensor product $\hat\otimes$.
+That roughly means that we have found a left $U(\gg)$-bialgebroid $H^L$, and a right $U(\gg)^{\mathrm{op}}$-bialgebroid $H^R$, which are canonically isomorphic as associative algebras $H^L\cong H^R$, and an antipode map $\mcS$ satisfying a number of axioms involving a completed tensor product $\hat\otimes$.

-Hopf algebroids allow a version of Drinfeld's twisting cocycles studied earlier in the context of deformation quantization~\cite{xu}, and are a promising tool for extending many constructions to the noncommutative case, and a planned direction for our future work.
-One can find a cocycle which can be used to twist the Hopf algebroid corresponding to the abelian Lie algebra (i.e. the Hopf algebroid structure on the completion of the usual Weyl algebra) to recover the Hopf algebroid of the phase space for any other Lie algebra of the same dimension.
+Hopf algebroids allow a version of Drinfeld's twisting cocycles studied earlier in the context of deformation quantization~(\cite{xu}), and are a promising tool for extending many constructions to the noncommutative case, and a planned direction for our future work.
+One can find a cocycle which can be used to twist the Hopf algebroid corresponding to the abelian Lie algebra (i.e. the Hopf algebroid structure on the completion of the usual Weyl algebra) to recover the Hopf algebroid of the phase space for any other Lie algebra of the same dimension~(\cite{twist}).
 More importantly for applications, along with the phase space one can systematically twist many geometric structures, including differential forms, from the undeformed to the deformed case.
 This has earlier been studied in the case of $\kappa$-spaces (e.g. in~\cite{tajronkov}), while the work for general finite-dimensional Lie algebras (and for some nonlinear star products) is in progress.

 .1in { {\bf Acknowledgments.} We thank L. El Kaoutit, V. Roubtsov, T.~Brzezi\'nski, T.~Maszczyk and G. B\"ohm for reading fragments of this work and advice.
 We thank A.~Borowiec, J. Lukierski and A. Pacho\l\ for discussions.
-Most of the work has been done at IRB, Zagreb, but substantial progress has also been made during the visit of Z.\v{S}. to IH\'ES in November 2012.
-Z.\v{S}. thanks G. Garkusha for the invitation to present a related {\it Algebra and topology seminar} at Swansea, July 15, 2014.}
+S.M. has been supported by Croatian Science Foundation, project IP-2014-09-9582.
+A part of the work has been done at IRB, Zagreb, and a substantial progress has also been made during the visit of Z.\v{S}. to IH\'ES in November 2012.
+Z.\v{S}. thanks G. Garkusha for the invitation to present a related {\it Algebra and topology seminar} at Swansea, July 15, 2014. }